Skip to main content

 Certified “Most Efficient” by Energy Star back in 2021, the LG DLHC1455W remains a strong choice today.
 This ventless clothes dryer uses a heat pump for efficient, quality drying.
 It also features a self-cleaning condenser that uses the water extracted from your laundry to wash away lint from the condenser.

-As with many LG ThinQ offerings, this heat pump dryer offers a wealth of smart capabilities that are accessible from the app.
+As with many LG ThinQ offerings, this heat pump dryer offers a wealth of innovative capabilities that are accessible from the app.
 These include updates on the health of your appliance and the ability to monitor and set cycles from your phone—enabling you to activate Wrinkle Care and keep your clothes periodically tumbling until you get home, or to notify you when a load finishes.

-While ventless dryers are known for leaving clothes a touch humid, this unit’s sensor dry mode aims for dry loads and can adjust the cycle to ensure that clothing is actually finished.
+While ventless dryers are known for leaving clothes a touch humid, this unit’s sensor dry mode aims for dry loads and can adjust the cycle to ensure that clothing is finished.

 Pros